anandhi/dw-tenant-resolver/README.md

 Above configuration accepts, header name - which is been used the resolve the tenant for each request and initializes the necessary things to connect to defined datasource.

-and <code> enforceTenantHeaderInAllRequests <code> defines - whether headerName is optional or mandatory in all requests.
-If value is true and <code>tenantHeaderName</code> is missing, then request will be rejected, and thrown 400 with error, <error>Invalid Tenant Nil</error>
+and <code> enforceTenantHeaderInAllRequests </code> defines - whether headerName is optional or mandatory in all requests.
+If value is true and <code>tenantHeaderName</code> is missing, then request will be rejected, and thrown 400 response will be sent  <code>Invalid Tenant Nil</code>

 <b>Adding the tenant-resolver bundle to the Application:</b>